Insurance Information

 #1 FAQ: Do you take insurance?

+NO. Nor Care Credit.
+The therapy is fee-for-service.
+I have received payment from patient's’ HSA’s accounts.
 Orofacial myofunctional therapists are not in network with any insurance company, and so, orofacial myofunctional therapy is not covered well by insurance largely because it is an emerging field and most insurance companies are not aware of it.
 I recommend you speak with your insurer to get clarity on what they will cover.
 Please note that myofunctional therapy is billed UNDER MEDICAL, NOT DENTAL insurance.
-However, I can provide you with a Superbill for $150 AFTER your treatment plan has been completed, which may help you get reimbursed.
-I cannot supply Superbills after each session or after the initial evaluation because you must show your insurer that you have already undergone treatment for which you are requesting reimbursement.
-Once our course together is completed, I will create a log of treatments and medical codes for each appointment, and that will be the superbill you will send to your medical insurance company.
+It’s best if you can acquire a “letter of medical necessity” from your doctor for orofacial myofunctional therapy (OMFT).

 Please read more on the FAQs page